 As with most counties, Norfolk has stories handed down through the generations, tales of a big black dog called Shuck, a legend of a fiddler walking along a long forgotten tunnel, a witch whose heart exploded during her burning at the stake, headless horses, a brown lady and even a Queen of England.
+Here are a few of my favourite Norfolk ghost stories.

 Starting at the top, so to speak, our tale concerning a headless Queen is none other than Anne Boleyn, who spent her early years at Blickling Hall.
 Not satisfied with having the Queen of England wandering around the Drawing Room, head in hand, the story also goes so far as to tell that her father, Sir Thomas Boleyn, was doomed to spend one night a year for a thousand years, to drive a coach and four headless horses around twelve bridges in the area.
 Sir Thomas is said to carry his head under his arm and flames are said to emanate from his mouth.
 The night that this is all said to take place, one for the diary, is 19th May as that is the anniversary of the execution of Queen Anne.
 Perhaps, the reason I haven’t heard of any people having seen this spectacle, is that the calendar changed in 1752 and, if nobody told Sir Thomas, he is probably going around on the wrong night!